From data to report in one minute or less. Ajelix BI is launched! 🚀 Get started for free.

 Now that we’ve established the power of operational KPIs, let’s delve into the nitty-gritty, including formulas and examples to bring them to life!
 Remember, adapt these to your specific context and industry for optimal results.

-Here’s a quick recap of the most popular KPIs for operations managers:
+Here’s a quick recap of the most popular operational KPIs:

 1. Overall Equipment Effectiveness (OEE)